 - And the list goes on

-Before diving into the details on how to reduce bounce rates on your WordPress sites, you might first want to check if your website is facing the following issues.
+Before diving into the details, you might first want to check if your website is facing the following issues.

 - Slow loading pages

 - Bad website architecture

 - Thin content within your website